 Often a Dallas architect is selected to design a California home.
 Here, this compelling Los Angeles modern home was designed by a Los Angeles architectural firm, LM Studio and a Dallas-based contractor, Sebastian Construction Group, built this modern home.
+Building a home using a certain type of materials, especially steel, can be complicated without the right help.
+If you are planning on doing something similar, then consider getting help from this Steel Building System Manufacturing service.

 The richness of Dallas modern architecture comes from the deep pool of talented Dallas architects and a tradition of Dallas residents also bringing in top modern architects from outside of Dallas and from both coasts.
 The interaction of Dallas, national, and international modern architects increases the awareness of modern design, and the exchange of ideas and influence creates an even stronger architectural environment.